About misconduct hearings

 The person chairing a hearing can decide to impose certain conditions around the hearing.
 Those could include:

-For more information on Home Office guidance on misconduct hearings, please go here.
+Find more information in the Home Office guidance on misconduct hearings.

 Wherever possible, our venues will have access and facilities for the disabled but this can't be guaranteed.
 Let us know in advance what your requirements are and we'll try to make arrangements for you, or let you know if we can't.